cameronmathis/UppercaseUtil/README.md

 ## General info

-I developed this Uppercase Util Maven Dependency in order to familiarize myself with the process of creating Maven Dependencies.
+This is a simple utility I created in order to familiarize myself with the process of publishing Maven Dependencies.

 ## Setup